K07H/DecorationsMod/README.md

     Forklift toy (you can change size by clicking on it).<br>
     3 different cargo crates (you can change size by clicking on it).<br>
     4 different sofas (you can rest by clicking on them like regular benches).<br>
+    Customizable picture frame (you can change it's size, orientation and frame border style by clicking on it, and also set its content image from screenshot folder like regular picture frames).<br>
 **It will add following item in the "Exterior modules" section of the habitat builder:**<br>
     Lamp (you can change color/range/brightness by clicking on it).<br>
 **And you will be able to place following items where you want:**<br>